UK competition regulator clears Brookfield acquisition of a stake in Scotia Gas - NewsBreak

 UK competition regulator clears Brookfield acquisition of a stake in Scotia Gas

-Britain's SSE (SSE.L) in August agreed to sell its entire 33.3% stake in Scotia Gas Networks (SGN) to a Canadian consortium formed by Ontario Teachers' Pension Plan Board and Brookfield Super-Core Infrastructure Partners. read more
+Britain’s SSE in August agreed to sell its entire 33.3% stake in Scotia Gas Networks (SGN) to a Canadian consortium formed by Ontario Teachers’ Pension Plan Board and Brookfield Super-Core Infrastructure Partners.

 SGN supplies gas in England, Wales, Scotland and the west of Northern Ireland.